poweredbyniks/SQL-interview-questions/README.md

 In SQL Server we can create the following 3 types of triggers:

-•	Data Definition Language (DDL) triggers
+•Data Definition Language (DDL) triggers

-•	Data Manipulation Language (DML) triggers
+•Data Manipulation Language (DML) triggers

-•	Logon triggers
+•Logon triggers

 Example: